-In both cases nurses become commodities in the large scale ‘exportation’ of care labour (Goode 2009; Choy 2003; Reddy 2015).
-Nurses are actively marketed to international recruiters based on supposed natural characteristics which are gendered, racialized, and ethicized (Terry 2014; Tigno 2014).
+In both cases nurses become commodities in the large-scale ‘exportation’ of care labour (Goode 2009; Choy 2003; Reddy 2015).
+Nurses are actively marketed to international recruiters based on supposed natural characteristics that are gendered, racialized, and ethicized (Terry 2014; Tigno 2014).
 Furthermore, the lucrative nature of nurse migration for sending nations results in government policies and initiatives that seek to ensure the growth and continuation of the ‘exportation’ of nurses.
-These factors suggest that the SDGs aimed to provide access to quality training, retain health workers while also managing migration may not be fully compatible.
+These factors suggest that the SDGs aimed to provide access to quality training, and retain health workers while also managing migration may not be fully compatible.
 For example, while the Philippines has a multitude of policies that seek to offer protection to its migrants, there is a distinct lack of policies and initiatives that attempt to improve the condition of nurses domestically; indeed many proposed policies in this regard tend to be shelved (Dizon 2016).
-Poor working conditions including low wages, long shifts and low status, as well as a lack of opportunities for professional development, are often cited as a primary cause for Filipino nurses seeking employment overseas (Ronquillo et al. 2011).
-Additionally, the requirement for experience in large urban hospitals has led to the situation where health institutions are able to ask recent graduates to volunteer their time, or indeed in many cases pay a ‘training fee’ in order to gain the necessary experience for overseas employment.
+Poor working conditions including low wages, long shifts, low status, and a lack of opportunities for professional development, are often cited as a primary cause for Filipino nurses seeking employment overseas (Ronquillo et al. 2011).
+Additionally, the requirement for experience in large urban hospitals has created a situation where health institutions require recent graduates to volunteer their time, or indeed in many cases pay a ‘training fee’ to gain the necessary experience for overseas employment.
 The same can be said for India in light of the hard fought battles over improved salaries and conditions of work for nurses domestically (Timmons et al. 2016).
-The poor domestic working conditions for nurses in both India and the Philippines are frequently noted as the cause for much nurse emigration; yet neither of these governments have significant motivation to vastly improve conditions in order to retain its nurses, depending instead on the significant oversupply of newly trained nurses that emerge from private colleges.
+The poor domestic working conditions for nurses in both India and the Philippines are frequently noted as the cause for much nurse emigration; yet neither of these governments have significant motivation to vastly improve conditions to retain its nurses, depending instead on the significant oversupply of newly trained nurses that emerge from private colleges.

 In the case of the SDG goal 4.3, we can see that the promise of international migration has distorted the nursing educational systems in both countries.
 While women and men can access training, as SDGs 4.3 demands, the affordable and high quality aspect of such training widely varies.
 The sustainability of an education sector oriented to serving the health needs of other high income national health systems will not necessarily advance the development needs of India and the Philippines.